dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

 Primitive types
 ***************

-Field of a primitive type marked as :py:func:`pydantic_xml.element` is bound to a sub-element text.
+A field of a primitive type marked as :py:func:`pydantic_xml.element` is bound to the sub-element text.
-Parameter ``tag`` is used to declare a sub-element tag from which the text is extracted.
+Parameter ``tag`` is used to declare the sub-element tag to which the field is bound.
-If it is omitted field name is used (respecting ``pydantic`` field aliases).
+If it is omitted the field name is used (respecting ``pydantic`` field aliases).

 .. grid:: 2
     :gutter: 2